-PL-101 Introduction to Philosophy (Spring; Yearly; 3.00 Credits; H) Provide students with the background and conceptual tools necessary for more advanced study in the subject.
+PL-101 Introduction to Philosophy (Either Semester; Yearly; 3.00 Credits; H) Provide students with the background and conceptual tools necessary for more advanced study in the subject.
 At the discretion of instructor, the course could be an examination of some fundamental philosophical problems such (such as the meaning of life, reality, knowledge, freedom, and morality) or a survey of historical development of Western Philosophy, from Ancient Greek to modern Philosophy.

 PL-105 Introduction to Logic (Either Semester; Yearly; 3.00 Credits; H) An analysis of practical reasoning skills, including a systematic approach to informal arguments and the meaning of everyday claims.
 Aristotelian logic, Venn Diagrams, propositional logic and symbolic logic are included.

 PL-106 Introduction to Ethics (Either Semester; Yearly; 3.00 Credits; H) Examines the historically valid ethical approaches to problems, i.e., pragmatic, relativistic and absolute and the application of such methods to contemporary ethical dilemmas, e.g., abortion, terrorism, euthanasia and capital punishment.

 PL-115 Human Nature (Either Semester; Yearly; 3.00 Credits; H) An introduction to philosophy through an examination of seven theories of human nature: Plato, Marx, Freud, Sartre, Hobbes, Skinner, and Christianity.

 PL-199 Special Topics (Variable; Variable; 1.00-4.00 Credits) Allows the departments to offer special topics not normally offered.
 Departments may offer more than one special topic.
 Prerequisites vary by title.